John Risley

 John Carter Risley (born April 26, 1948) is a Canadian billionaire businessman with interests in fisheries, food supplements, and communications.
 He is the co-founder of Clearwater Seafoods.

+In 2026 Risley's partly-owned company, CFFI Ventures was seeking creditor protection after a number of setbacks including the loss of access to lands in Newfoundland and Labrador for a proposed green hydrogen venture called World Energy GH2.

 Early life and career

-Risley was born on April 26, 1948, in Halifax, Nova Scotia, the son of Robert Campbell Risley (1908–1964), the first commanding officer of a military police unit and later an insurance broker, and Patricia Anne Bourke (1920–2014).
+Risley was born in Halifax, Nova Scotia, the son of Robert Campbell Risley (1908–1964), the first commanding officer of a military police unit and later an insurance broker, and Patricia Anne Bourke (1920–2014).
 He never attended university, instead choosing a career in real estate.
 By 1976 he was struggling through a housing slump and he opened a lobster business in Bedford, Nova Scotia.